Carbar14/Rally-Car-Time-Simulator-/README.md

 navigate to the file that main.exe is in (using "cd 'filename'" and "dir" to see files/folders in the folder you are currently in)

-then run it by saying main.exe
+then run it by saying "main.exe"